themeblvd/theme-blvd-featured-image-link-override/readme.txt

 = 1.0.4 =

+* Fixed Configuration options not showing on Theme Options page for Theme Blvd Framework 2.3+.
+* Fixed lightbox functionality for Theme Blvd Framework 2.3+.

 = 1.0.3 =

 * Added thumbnail styling classes used in Theme Blvd framework v2.2+.

 = 1.0.2 =